AntonLydike/uni-info-I/README.md

 To run it just type `./concat-assignments assignments/<number>` to compile a complete list of all code written for an assignment.

+The cover `turn-in-cover.pdf` can be prefixed to a pdf with `pdfunite turn-in-cover.pdf assignment-X.pdf assignment-X-final.pdf`.

 ## Assignments